When was the last time you took a hard look at the processes that make up your own and your team’s workflows in

 For more guidance, read our piece on how to create an effective project timeline and get access to five free marketing workflow templates for project timelines.

 6. Let your agency start working

-Now that you’ve laid all the groundwork, it’s time for your agency to start working their magic.
+Now that you’ve laid all the groundwork, it’s time for your agency to start working its magic.
 As a marketing operations manager, you should offer support as necessary, in order to ensure that everybody is able to do their best work possible.

 You should also act as a liaison between your agency and the rest of your team.
 Then you can make sure that everybody is informed, and that communication flows freely.
 So you should quickly respond to potential issues, and make sure that tasks are reviewed according to the plan you created.

 7. Get into the review and approval process

-The review and approval process is often complex.
+The content review and approval process is often complex.
 So you need to establish a good way to provide and receive feedback in an efficient, clear way.
 This tactic will ensure that your agency has the accurate feedback they need to move forward.

-One way to achive this involves using Filestage.
-Our tool gives both your internal and external stakeholders (as well as your agency) the ability to leave in-context feedback that will help your project succeed.
+One way to achieve this involves using Filestage.
+Our tool gives your internal and external stakeholders (including your agency) the ability to leave clear and in-context feedback that will help your project succeed.